Vincent18zt/TankWar/README.md

 # TankWar
-A new game about tank war based qt
+A new game about tank war based QT